-After all of the tutorial student presentations are completed, your group will have the opportunity to discuss and complete an optional reflection assignment in which you respond to questions related to your group dynamic, process, and suggested strategies for improvement in the future.
-Upon satisfactory completion of this exercise, your group can earn the opportunity to re-distribute 2% of the final grade from the group presentation to this assignment, if it boosts your grade.
-This assignment will be due, via Quercus submission, on Tuesday, Aug 6th at 11:59PM.
+After all of the tutorial student presentations are completed, group members will have the opportunity to discuss and complete an optional reflection assignment in which you respond to questions related to your group dynamic, process, and suggested strategies for improvement in the future.
+Upon satisfactory completion of this exercise, students can earn the opportunity to re-distribute 2% of the final grade from the group presentation to this assignment.
+This assignment will be due, via Quercus submission, on Dec 2nd at 11:59PM.